Storm moves one win from earning top WNBA seed

-Seattle earns 81-72 victory over Minnesota and is on the verge of winning the regular-season title for the first time since 2010.
+Seattle earns 81-72 victory and is on the verge of winning the regular-season title for the first time since 2010.

 MINNEAPOLIS — Natasha Howard scored 21 points, Breanna Stewart had 17 points and a season-high 17 rebounds and the Seattle Storm beat the Minnesota Lynx 81-72 on Sunday night.